 Call for Papers (archived)

 Presentations on 3CR

 Radio station 3CR has begun its series of broadcasts reflecting on the conference generally and several of the papers in particular.
 The first episode, which aired on 14 February, provided an overview with a specific focus on Marilyn Lake’s keynote address “Equality or Militarism: The Conflict of Founding Narratives”.

 On 27 February 3CR broadcast a special segment focusing on Elizabeth Humphrys’ paper, “The Accord after Thirty Years: Corporatism in the Neoliberal Era”.

-Liam Byrne has written a report on the conference for Recorder, you can read it on our website.
+Liam Byrne has written a report on the conference for Recorder, you can read it here.

 Conference convenors: Phillip Deery and Julie Kimber; Conference committee: Liam Bryne, Peter Love, Sean Scalmer; External adviser: Frank Bongiorno.